Beyond the Click: A Framework for Inferring Cognitive Traces in Search: Discussion and Future Work

 \subsection{Limitations}

-It is important to be clear about what our framework produces.
-The cognitive traces are inferences, not direct measurements of a user's mental state.
-They are plausible, theoretically-grounded labels based on a sequence of actions.
-A label like \texttt{PoorScent} is a strong indicator of difficulty, but it is still an interpretation.
-The ground truth of a user's thought process remains inaccessible.
+\paragraph{Inferences, Not Measurements.} The cognitive traces are plausible, theory-grounded inferences rather than direct measurements of mental states.
+A label like \texttt{PoorScent} is a strong indicator of difficulty, but it remains an interpretation.
+The ground truth of a user's thought process is inaccessible without physiological measurement or think-aloud protocols.

-The quality of these inferences also depends on the richness of the input data.
-Our work with the \texttt{AOL-IA} dataset demonstrates the framework's flexibility, as it can operate without access to the original SERP (Search Engine Results Page) content.
-However, rich contextual data, like the full SERP HTML, would provide stronger evidence for inferring states like \texttt{PoorScent} or \texttt{ForagingSuccess}.
-Therefore, our immediate next step is to release a companion set of cognitive traces for the Archive Query Log (AQL), a large-scale dataset that does contain this valuable SERP information.
+\paragraph{Data Richness.} The quality of cognitive inferences depends on the richness of the input data.
+Our work with AOL demonstrates that the framework can operate without access to SERP content, but richer contextual data would provide stronger evidence for inferring states like \texttt{PoorScent} or \texttt{ForagingSuccess}.
+As a next step, we are applying the framework to the Archive Query Log (AQL) dataset~\cite{Reimer:2023:SIGIR}, which contains full SERP HTML.

-Finally, while we demonstrated our framework across three diverse datasets, these domains (web search, technical Q\&A, recommendations) do not cover all information-seeking activities.
-The specific cognitive patterns found in these datasets may not be the same as those in areas like legal research, medical information seeking, or complex creative tasks.
+\paragraph{Domain Coverage.} We validate across web search, technical Q\&A, and movie recommendations.
+These three domains do not cover all information-seeking activities.
+The specific cognitive patterns may differ in legal research, medical information seeking, or complex creative tasks.